The spinor bundle on loop space: Bundles of von Neumann algebras and bimodules

-\begin{example} The standard form $L^2(A)$ of a super von Neumann algebra $A$, viewed as a super $A$-$A$-bimodule, is always implementing.
-In fact, the maps $\pr_\ell$ and and $\pr_r$ admit global sections, namely the canonical implementation, see Remark~\ref{RemarkL2phi}. \end{example}
+\begin{example} The standard bimodule $L^2(A)$ of a super von Neumann algebra $A$ is always implementing.
+In fact, both maps $p_\ell$ and and $p_r$ admit global sections by a group homomorphism, namely the canonical implementation, respectively the canonical implementation followed by conjugation by $J$; see Remark~\ref{RemarkL2phi}. \end{example}